Boone Area Boarding:

 The French-Swiss Ski College at Appalachian Ski Mtn. takes beginners step-by-step from standing up to freestyle moves in the terrain parks.
 The resort is an official Burton Learn to Ride Center and a Burton Freestyle Center, and both designations come with special programs, including a 4 to 1 student to instructor ratio in lessons and special boards to make learning easier.

-AppalTop Terrain Park is the only Burton Progression Park south of Maryland.
+AppalTop Terrain Park is the only Burton Progression Park south of West Virginia.
 The park’s low-key terrain features shorten the learning curve and make it easy to master tricks.
 AppalJam, and AppalJack, the upper level parks, require a new, easy-to-acquire Terrain Park Pass—get started online and watch a great safety video.
 Appalachian Ski Mtn. just purchased a new "Park Bully" groomer to place features and shape snow in its parks.